This is where 3D printing is right now! I feel sorry for all 3D printer manufacturers that will have to compete with the Original Prusa i3 MK2.

 So overall, that’s pretty much a flawless experience with the MK2 so far.
 Now, of course, it’s still a regular FDM-based 3D printer, a very good one at it, but it means it still has its limits, like any other machine, which means i still had a one print fail, this ginormous Squid Attack model, which i even scaled down and therefore made it even harder to print, but the overhangs on this one were just a bit too extreme and ended up curling up and getting the printer to skip.

 Now, there are two different run modes you can select on the MK2, power and silent mode.
 I had the MK2s on silent mode for most of the time, and that really does make them comfortably quiet with the hotend fan as the loudest part, but i guess going with power mode could have made the Squid Attack print go through successfully.
 Of course, the printer does also get significantly louder, so to make use of that mode, you should definitely have the machine in room separate from your living room.
 For family peace and such.

 Alright, so there’s my compressed version of how the Original Prusa i3 MK2 performed for me.
 If you found it helpful or are now considering getting one, make sure to leave this video a like, if you thought the review wasn’t that great, feel free to make that a dislike, but as always, i’d appreciate your input on how i can improve my videos.
-Now, if you did enjoy, there are a few things you can do to support this channel and keep it going, of course, get subscribed if you aren’t already, then check out the Patreon campaign up here if you want to throw me dollar or two directly or simply shop on Amazon, eBay or Matterhackers through the affiliate links in the video description.
+Now, if you did enjoy, there are a few things you can do to support this channel and keep it going, of course, get subscribed if you aren’t already, then check out the Patreon campaign up here if you want to throw me dollar or two directly.
 And that’s it for today, thanks for watching and i’ll see you in the next one.

 Prusa Mendel image by Julianh72